Title: Discrimination Complaint Resolution

 - Relief sought

-- Written discrimination complaints should be sent to: Director of Human Resources
+- Written discrimination complaints should be sent to: Vice President of Finance and Administration

 Nicolet Area Technical College